janoglezcampos/llvm-pass-plugin-skeleton/README.md

 llc --mtriple=x86_64-pc-windows-msvc -filetype=obj  ./test.op.ll -o test.obj
 ```

 Finally link the object files together using the linker of your preference.
-In this case, as we are talking about llvm lets use lld throw clang (remember clang is not a linker, but is capable of calling lld by itself, and also specify the default dependency paths).
+In this case, as we are talking about llvm lets use lld through clang (remember clang is not a linker, but is capable of calling lld by itself, and also specify the default dependency paths).

 ```
 clang ./test.obj -o test.exe